Sydney, NSW | Pest Manager Lic: 5074237 | Builders Lic: 211725C

 Termite Inspections and Maintaining warranty

-Termites pose a threat to both new and old homes, including those with termite barriers.
-These barriers are meant to expose termites from hidden entry points, making them visible during inspections.
-For newly constructed homes, it is important to have annual termite inspections in order to maintain the warranty on termites.
+For newly constructed homes, it is important to have annual termite inspections in order to maintain the warranty on termite ingress and potential future damage.
 Older homes face issues such as damp subfloors, poor ventilation, and undiscovered water leaks that can attract termites.
 With the knowledge that any home is a potential target for these insects, it’s essential to take all precautions necessary to protect your home from an attack.

 An annual termite inspection is essential for every homeowner and recommended part of the Australian Standards to mitigate the risk and potentially save thousands of dollars in damage.
 Remember, home insurance does not cover termite attacks or damage.
 The frequency of termite inspections should be determined based on the climate and location of your residence, especially if you live in a bushy area like the Hills District and parts of the Northern suburbs, where inspections might be needed every six months rather than annually.